 Tip 24.
 Interact with your baby before he or she is born.
 Your baby will be used to the sound of your heart beating early on, but they’ll also be able to hear outside noises between 23 and 27 weeks.
 Talk and sing to your baby to bond with him or her before birth.

 Between 29 and 33 weeks, your baby can hear higher-pitched sounds and may even be startled by loud noises.
 Studies of newborns show that they respond to sounds and voices they hear in the womb after birth by appearing more alert and active, so chatting with your baby will help him or she quickly form a bond with you.

 You can play with your baby by tapping your belly to see if you get a kick back in the same spot.
 Or, shine a flashlight on your belly, play music, and have your partner and any other children talk to the baby, too.

 Tip 25.
-Heartburn can get worse as pregnancy progresses, but there are a few things you can do to ease it.
+Heartburn can get worse as the pregnancy progresses, but there are a few things you can do to ease it.
 Eat five or six smaller meals instead of three big ones during the day.
 Avoid fatty, fried, spicy, and citrusy foods.
 Carbonated beverages can cause heartburn, too.
 Avoid eating a couple of hours before you go to bed, and try drinking water after your meals instead of during them.